ovh/docs/pages/platform/serving-engine/21_HOWTO_manage_tokens/guide.en-ca.md

 ---
 title: Manage tokens
 slug: manage-tokens
-excerpt: Learn how to manage OVHcloud Serving Engine Tokens
+excerpt: Learn how to manage OVHcloud ML Serving Tokens
 section: How to
 order: 1
 ---